Giorgione and Titian’s Sleeping Venus is a masterpiece of the Venetian Renaissance school of painting. It explores sensual nudity through a...

 Today, though, we are going to look at a lot calmer and less crowded painting, yet no less revolutionary and full of meanings.
 Again, on the surface, it is yet another depiction of Venus.
 There is a long tradition of depicting the love goddess reclining or looking in the mirror.
 Here, Velázquez combines those two motives and to add to that portrays Venus turned away from the viewer.
 All those things have been done before in art, but Velázquez was the first painter to bring them together.

 The folds of the bedsheets accentuate the gentle arch of Venus’ body.
 The silkiness of her skin is echoed by them and even more pronounced by the color contrast.
 The use of color is sparing but masterful.
 The painting plays out between large areas of nuanced and contrasting colors: dark steel of the bedsheet, red curtain, and beige wall provide a perfect background to enhance Venus’ pale, almost translucent body.
 Also, in my personal opinion, it is one of the most beautiful hips in art, if not the best bum.

-You can see the Cupid focuses on the angle of the mirror.
-It is for a reason, do not be fooled that Venus is looking at herself and Cupid looks at her reflection…they are both looking at you!
+You can see that Cupid focuses on the angle of the mirror.
+It is for a reason, do not be fooled that Venus is looking at herself and Cupid looks at her reflection…They are both looking at you!
 Cupid is making sure the angle is perfect for Venus to see who is watching her.
 This trick is actually known as the Venus effect.
 It subverts the traditional nude, in which the model is the object of the viewer’s gaze, often unknowingly.
 Here we are being secretly watched while watching.
 So, who is the object now?